Malaysia

 - Money: offering to pay first is common; alternating/splitting is normal among urban professionals.

-- Exits: be kind and brief—no ghosting; word travels in tight-knit expat circles.
+- Exits: be kind and brief—no ghosting; word travels in tight‑knit expat and local‑social circles.

 Forum Voices (Snapshots)